-Feeding Moringa-Enriched Food Products to Children on Children's Day
+Organizing Children's Day at EIAR to Showcase Moringa-Based Food Products

 Introduction

 Children's Day presents a unique opportunity to promote health and nutrition among young children.
 M. Stenopetala, commonly known as the drumstick tree, is a highly nutritious plant rich in vitamins, minerals, protein and antioxidants.
 Childhood is defined by rapid cognitive, emotional, and social development along with continuous physical growth between the ages of 4 and 13.
 In comparison to adults, children have higher nutritional needs relative to body weight because of their accelerated growth and metabolism.
 Healthy childhood diet is essential for cognitive development, growth, and reducing the risk of chronic illnesses.
 Development of food products that contain moringa which are sensorially acceptable by children's one way of delivering essential nutrients that can potentially address malnutrition and improve overall health outcomes for children.
-This concept note proposes to introduce, popularize and evaluate the overall acceptability of moringa-enriched food products, developed by Food Science and Nutrition Research Directorates (FSNRD), among the children of employees of Ethiopian Institute Agricultural Research (EIAR).
+This concept note proposes to introduce, popularize and demonstrate moringa-enriched food products, developed by Food Science and Nutrition Research Directorates (FSNRD), among the children of employees of Ethiopian Institute Agricultural Research (EIAR).
 Furthermore, children's day creates an opportunity for children’s to meet scientific communities and understand their parents engagements within the institute.

 Objectives

-Introduce Moringa-Enriched Food Products: Develop various food products enriched with moringa, such as pancakes, cookies, and Rice with Moringa-Enriched Spice, during Children's Day celebrations.
+The objective of organizing children’s day within EIAR compound is to:

+Introduce moringa-enriched food products to children and their families

+Promote nutritional awareness

-Evaluate the Acceptance: Assess the children's acceptance of these moringa-enriched food products through sensory evaluation methods.
+Assess acceptance of moringa based food products

-Promote Nutritional Awareness: Educate children and their caregivers about the nutritional benefits of moringa and the importance of a balanced diet.

 Methodology

 Participants of the Moringa Children’s Day